stevedonovan/gentle-intro/src/1-basics.md

     println!("file had {} bytes", text.len());
 }
 ```
-The `Result` 'box' has two compartments, one labelled `Ok`
-and the other `Err`.

 The first match safely extracts the value from `Ok`, which
 becomes the value of the match.
-If it's `Err` it just returns the error.
+If it's `Err` it returns the error,
+rewrapped as an `Err`.

 The second match returns the string, wrapped up as an `Ok`, otherwise
 (again) the error.
 The actual value in the `Ok` is unimportant, so we ignore
 it with `_`.